Location: Mountain Loop Highway

 Contact: Darrington Ranger District: Mount Baker Snoqualmie National Forest

-Good to Know: dog-friendly, kid-friendly, snow free winter hiking; wildlife watching
+Good to Know: dog-friendly, kid-friendly, snow free winter hiking; wildlife watching, historic

-For information on lodging and other attractions near the White Chuck Bench Trail, visit www.snohomish.org
+For information on lodging and other attractions near Beaver Lake, visit www.snohomish.org

 For more detailed information on this hike and 124 others throughout the region, pick up a copy of my detailed and best-selling Day Hiking North Cascades.

 For a great cup of coffee and snack after your hike,

 visit the Mountain Loop Books and Coffee in Darrington.